Upon returning to the U.S., the choir of 2016-2017 accomplished what Laura Lane, Professor of Music and Direc...

 Explore other offices & services

-All Knox students are required to attend one of the pre-departure orientations hosted by the Stellyes Center for Global Studies before they depart for their off-campus experience, at which they will receive a hard copy of the Pre-Departure Student Manual.
+All Knox students going on term, semester or year-long programs are required to attend one of the pre-departure orientations hosted by the Stellyes Center for Global Studies before they depart for their off-campus experience, at which they will receive a hard copy of the Pre-Departure Student Manual.
 All Knox students will also have a copy of the Pre-Departure Student Manual available to them in their studyabroad.knox.edu (terra dotta) account, accessible at any time via computer with internet connection.

 Most students will also attend a pre-departure / on-site orientation offered by their program provider and will receive detailed information and advice from their chosen program directors in preparation for their departure to their program.
 Also, GoAbroad.com's Meaningful Travel Manifesto includes good advice about preparation for meaningful travel and study abroad as well as principles for conduct while living abroad.